 Whale watching is an undeniably rewarding experience and is an experience that can’t easily be replicated.
 It is in a category of its own kind, and each experience only makes you want to go again.

-There is something mesmerizing about watching these gigantic sea creatures in their natural habitat that seems to surpass all expectations every single time.
+Something is mesmerizing about watching these gigantic sea creatures in their natural habitat that seems to surpass all expectations every single time.

-North America, due to the movements of its currents and the many coastal areas it possesses, is able to offer one of the highest quality whale watching experiences and is something that should be on every nature lover’s bucket list.
+Due to its currents and the many coastal areas it possesses, the U.S. and Canada can offer one of the highest quality whale watching experiences.
+It is something that should be on every nature lover’s bucket list.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.